pepijn/pepijn.github.io/projects.md

 #### 2012 - present: [Anatomy cramming tool](https://anatomie.plict.nl)

 Learning the names of many anatomical structures by heart is a daunting task.
 This is why I created a website that gives students a method of testing their knowledge.
 It is still used by a lot of students every year; especially during the 1.5 (core) and 3.1 (orthopaedic) anatomy dissection courses in the AMC Amsterdam.
-All submitted answers have been recorded since October 2013, and I am currently analyzing this data.
+All submitted answers have been recorded since October 2013, and I am currently analyzing this dataset.
 I will release a blog post with my findings soon.

 ![Anatomy cramming website screenshot](/images/anatomy_website_screenshot.png)